What is BC Game Jam?

 Can I stay overnight?

 Yes!
 However, please make sure you are properly equipped for the night.
-Warm clothes and maybe even a sleeping bag is recommended!
+Bring warm clothes and personal hygiene products.

 Do I need a team?